Mayfield Heritage Group

 We have been contacted by a lady in Switzerland called Verena Buser who stayed with her husband at the Sunnyside Hotel in 1965.
 She and her husband took many photos around Mayfield and Ashbourne between 1965 and 1989.
 She has kindly sent the Group a selection of photographs from those years and we would like to share them with you.

-Please click on the link below and it will take you to the photos taken in that year.
-Let us have some feedback or stories that theses photos bring to memory and we will share your stories and comments online.
+Please click on the thumbnail below and it will enlarge the selected photo.
+Let us have feedback or stories that theses photos bring to memory and we will share your stories and comments online.

 An Afternoon with Tomas Moore